What is Software Asset Management (SAM)?

 Paying more than necessary at renewal time

-Software audits from major vendors like Microsoft, Oracle, Adobe, IBM, and SAP have become routine.
-Without accurate licence positions, organisations often settle audits for significant sums simply because they cannot prove compliance.
+Software audits from major vendors like Microsoft, Oracle, Adobe, IBM, and SAP are routine.
+Without an accurate licence position, organisations often settle audits for large sums simply because they cannot prove compliance within the auditor's deadline.

 Key Benefits of Software Asset Management